World Triathlon Cup: Points

 After 2014 world cup points totals were increased awarding first place 500 points and each subsequent athlete 7.5% less points that the athlete before for the first 50 athletes as long as they made the time cut (5% to the winner's time in the men's event and 8% in the women's event).
 However the points would no longer contribute to an athlete's world series score and only to an athlete's world ranking.

-Sponsors

-BG Group were title sponsors of the series from 2006 to 2008.

-Winners
+World Cup Winners (1991-2008)

-The World Cup champions are based on the final accumulated point totals as earned in each year's series of World Cup races, with double points awarded for results achieved in the ITU Triathlon World Championship race.
-The declared champions from 1991 to 2008 are:
+World Cup champions were declared annually between 1991 and 2008, based on the final accumulated point totals as earned in each year's series of World Cup races, with double points awarded for results achieved in the ITU Triathlon World Championship race.
+The declared champions from 1991 to 2008 were:

+While the series continued after 2008, the events now stood as a series of stand alone races with no overall champion.